-Properties specific to calendar with Text or Binary representation
+Properties specific to Calendar with Text or Binary representation

-The properties describe how a calendar is to be interpreted including a formatting pattern property plus properties that qualify the pattern.
+The properties describe how a calendar is to be interpreted including a unparsing pattern property plus properties that qualify the pattern.

-These properties can be used when a calendar has a representation of ‘text’ or a representation of ‘binary' and a dfdl:binaryCalendarRep of ‘packed’ or ‘bcd’.
+These properties can be used when a calendar has dfdl:representation ‘text’ or dfdl:representation ‘binary' and a packed decimal representation.